And just like that, the high from the biggest win of the season is gone.

 "To hold that team to 92 points was really gratifying to us," Suns coach Alvin Gentry said.
 "Because that's one of the best offensive teams in the league, especially that young backcourt."

 The Warriors are now 3-4 on the homestand, which they close out Wednesday vs. Denver.
-Golden State is 8-7 on
+Golden State is 8-7 on this 22-game stretch they've identified as critical to their postseason hopes.

 Phoenix was one of the few losing teams on this homestand, sitting just above the Warriors in the standings.
 Monday, the Warriors had the Suns looking like a serious contender, one game after Golden State handily beat a serious contender in Chicago.